it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 Hello Students,

 We are approaching the end of the semester so it is time to finalize your grading process.
-Before the vacation, I updated the grades so I will appreciate checking your results as soon as possible.
+I have updated the grades so I would appreciate checking your results as soon as possible.

 Again, let me recall that there is an example code.
 Have a look at

 - [https://github.com/mpostol/TP](https://github.com/mpostol/TP)

 To be in touch please start watching the repository.

-Based on the classes I am going to publish a video course.
-Check out the introduction to get more:
+Additionally, I have started publishing a video course.
+Check out the most interesting for you from my profile:

 [https://www.udemy.com/user/mariusz-postol](https://www.udemy.com/user/mariusz-postol/)

-Let me inform you that working on a new course titled "Information Computation" I have just added a [new lesson on Object-oriented programming](https://github.com/mpostol/TP/discussions/263).
+Let me inform you that after publishing the finalized version the preview ones are no longer available on my YouTube account.

 Thank you very much for your engagement and participation.
 I believe that the effort will be rewarded and will make your real life easier.

-Contact me in any case you will have questions.
+Contact me in case you have questions.

 **Good luck**:

 - Mariusz Postół Ph.
 D.
 - Institute of Information Technology
 - Technical University of Lodz
-- Email: mariusz.postol@p.lodz.pl
+- Email: <mariusz.postol@p.lodz.pl>